New Contact Details

 Q. I am not a college student, how does it affect me?
 Why should I be concerned?

-A. If implemented, sooner or later it will affect each one of us.
+If implemented, sooner or later it will affect each one of us.
 Your friends, kids, relatives, employees applying to institutes of higher education or private colleges won’t be able to secure a seat even if they make it on the basis of merit.

 Besides, we all want our hospitals to be equipped with the best doctors and nation to be built by the best engineers and our country to excel in every other industry.
 If students are trained on the basis of merit irrespective of their caste, this can be achieved.